This page explains what you can expect along the road to becoming a kitten foster home for Second Chance Pet Adoptions.

-Once your foster cat and or kitten is in your home
+Once your foster kittens are in your home

-- Understand that it may take a few days for a cat to adjust to a new environment.
-Depending on his or her history, it could be a longer transition.
+- Understand that it may take a few days for kittens to adjust to a new environment.
+Depending on their history, it could be a longer transition.

 - Second Chance will provide all food, litter, treats, toys, medication, parasite treatment, and other supplies.
-When you pick up your foster/s you’ll be sent home with everything you will need for his or her care.
+When you pick up your fosters, you’ll be sent home with everything you will need for their care.
 You just need to provide love, attention, guidance, a separate room, and fun!

 - Cat medical clinics are on Thursday evenings at the adoptions center, starting at 6:30 pm, on a first come first served basis.
-Generally your foster cat will only be required to attend once a month.
-Kittens or an ill cat will likely be more often.
+Depending on their ages, kittens may need to come in every 3-4 for weeks for the first few months.
+Sick kittens may need to be seen more often.
 The Medical Coordinator will email you about a week in advance to let you know when your foster needs to come to clinic.

-- Your Foster Home Manual will include instructions for what to do in a medical emergency or if your foster cat gets sick.
+- Your Foster Home Manual will include instructions for what to do in a medical emergency or if one of your foster kittens gets sick.
 If warranted, Second Chance will arrange for a vet visit and help you with transportation if needed.

-- Email and phone support is always available should you ever have any questions about your foster, the fostering process, or getting your foster cat/kitten adopted.
+- Email and phone support is always available should you ever have any questions about your foster, the fostering process, or getting your foster kittens adopted.

 (Please note that there is an excellent chance you will fall in love with your foster and you may even decide to make him or her a permanent part of your family.
 Should this happen, please know that despite the common term “foster failure” we do not consider you a failure at all!
 Formally adopting a Second Chance cat will make you a permanent part of our family as well!)